It's the golden age of Family Fortunes and deep into Double Money.

 There's a choice to be made when you cross the bridge.
 Take the track on the left to ultimately end up back at the railway bridge that was passed under earlier, remember, or just follow the road back to Downham to shave off 20 minutes.

 There was a chap walking his dog on the track and the routine had become, quite frankly, tiresome.
 The hunger was also kicking in at this point so the road it was.
-When you reach the Greendale Tea Room, you're about ½ of the way home from the A59 bridge.
+When you reach the Greendale Tea Room, you're about half-of-the-way home from the A59 bridge.

 Back in Downham, you arrive invitingly at the door of the Assheton Arms.
 They did possibly the best lamb roast this one's ever had and there's some fancy fishy-fare on offer.